Mudit280/stealth-build/docs/progress/mvp_progress.md

  - [ ] Document findings and limitations
  - [ ] Create usage examples
  - [ ] Note which concepts work best
+ - [ ] Add some timing notes and logging .
+Especially in training the probe, to avoid staring blankly at the terminal
  - [x] At the end, have a place where each script is explained in plain english
     - [x] Created `explanation_train_gpt2_probe.md`
   - See what to do with csv files and how play into code